-Pioneering women of architecture
+Pioneering women in architecture

 The role of women in architecture has changed tremendously in recent years.
 No longer seen as the influence or power behind successful male architects, nearly as many women graduate in architecture nowadays as men.
 There is still perceived to be a glass ceiling in the profession, with a gender pay gap still in operation.
 Although women working in architectural practices led by other women don’t seem to suffer these consequences as much.
 Women have influenced some of the world’s greatest structures, including the astounding Taj Mahal, which was built by the Mughal Emperor Shah Jahan as a lasting memento of his love for his first wife, Mumtaz.